College technical AI safety hackathon retrospective - Georgia Tech

 Collaboration: do a vibe check if you’re thinking about collaborating with your main hackathon org on campus!

 We chose to host this as part of a general AI hackathon (rather than standalone) hoping to leverage the main host’s organizing capacity and reach to expose new people to AI safety.
-This was a pain for us, mainly because the main hosts never really tried to understand what our track was about (probably faults on both sides).
+This wasn’t a great experience for us mainly because the main hosts never really tried to understand what our track was about (probably faults on both sides).
 The impression is that it was a chore to deal with us, so make sure they’re on board before collaborating!
 You shouldn’t over-update on this, we may just have an outlier.

 The contents of the track were well calibrated for difficulty and perceptiveness, as per feedback from teams that gave our track a shot and properly engaged with the topics.